zicai/zicai.github.com/_drafts/2016-11-24-chrome-extension-overview.md

 The HTML pages inside an extension have complete access to each other's DOMs, and they can invoke functions on each other.
 Because all of an extension's pages execute in same process on the same thread, the pages can make direct function calls to each other.

+To find pages in the extension, use chrome.extension methods such as getViews() and getBackgroundPage().
+Once a page has a reference to other pages within the extension, the first page can invoke functions on the other pages, and it can manipulate their DOMs.

 #### pop 页面

 生命周期